The behavioral sciences are concerned with the study of human behavior and the human

 and business administration.

-- Synthesize and apply social science concepts.
+- Synthesize and apply behavioral science concepts.

 - Use information/data from multiple sources and demonstrate knowledge of research methodologies